 Since 1986 our principals have pioneered the flexible and inclusive workplace practices that engage employees and fuel business innovation.
-We partnered with our pioneering clients to integrate women into previously hostile environments; to unleash the power of telework and fully remote work; and to secure knowledge transfer and systematic mentoring through thoughtfully designed phased retirement initiatives.
+We partnered with our best practice clients to integrate women into previously hostile environments; to unleash the power of telework and fully remote work; and to secure knowledge transfer and systematic mentoring through thoughtfully designed phased retirement initiatives.

 Your phased retirement expertise helped more than you might realize.
 Our enrollment is very high and we continue to get great feedback.
 Your support was critical.